 The M.Sc. in International Management is designed for business graduates looking to develop their analytical and problem-solving skills at an advanced level.
 The aim of the programme is to build on knowledge of business functions and organizations acquired at undergraduate level by looking at the complexity of business systems and developments in contemporary management thought and analyzing interdisciplinary problems.
 Particular emphasis is placed on the future challenges faced by business organizations and the aims of sustainable management.
 An academically challenging programme, the degree has a strong scientific and research focus.
 Participants will work together with professors on one of a number of management research topics and will be expected to master quantitative and qualitative analytical methods.

-This unique master’s degree will appeal to students who are interested in scientific research, keen to question management practice and explore new ideas in a changing business environment.
-We are looking for bright, highly-motivated graduates with a thirst for knowledge and the creativity to bring new ideas to class discussion.
+This unique master’s degree will appeal to students who are interested in scientific research and are keen to question management practice and to explore new ideas in a changing business environment.
+We are looking for bright, highly-motivated graduates with a thirst for knowledge and the creativity to bring new ideas to classroom discussion.

 Find out what our students think about the programme on the StudyCHECK platform.

 From October 2017, students from outside the European Union are required to pay tuition fees of €1,500 per semester, however there are many exemptions.
 More information can be found here.

 - Regelstudienzeit 3 Semester